Follow these motivational mantras to change your life

-This is a classic motivational quote and mantra but when I first read this, I thought it was useless.
+This is a classic motivational mantra and quote but when I first read this, I thought it was useless.
 Talent is everything.
 We should aim to be the most talented, the best.
 I was 22 when I first came across this poster.
+And they can change your life.

 Talent is nothing other than these 10 tools.
 Inspire yourself to be better.